Rewards and Slashing

 Upon successfully fulfilling a commitment, a provider will be rewarded the bid amount, minus a 2% fee (this fee accumulates in the mev-commit protocol treasury).
 This reward is paid by the mev-commit oracle to the provider’s account after the corresponding slot is settled by the oracle according to the block included in L1.

-Broken Commitment
+Slashing for Broken Commitment

 Upon breaking a commitment, a provider will be slashed from their stake equal to the bid amount they committed to (taking into account the bid decay), including a 5% penalty fee.
 The principal slash amount will be transferred to the bidder for the broken commitment, and the penalty fee will be transferred to the mev-commit protocol treasury.
 If the provider does not have enough stake left to cover the entirety of the slashing penalty and the bid amount, the maximal amount of the bid amount that can be slashed will be slashed and given to the bidder.
 Any remaining funds in the provider’s stake will go towards maximally paying the 5% slashing penalty to the treasury.
 The precedence means the bid amount slashing that goes to the bidder will be prioritized first, and only after that will the treasury be compensated for as much of the 5% slashing penalty as possible.